ariapoy/active-learning-benchmark/README.md

 bash run-reproduce-infeasible.sh  # run all infeasible time datasets, only for time test
 ```
 **Note**
 - `N_JOBS`: number of workers.
-User can accelerate according to their number of CPUs.
+Users can accelerate according to their number of CPUs.
-  **WARNING!** Some methods could be slower because of insufficient resource.
+  **WARNING!** Some methods could be slower because of insufficient resources.

 3. Reproduce all figures and tables in this work.